RUMOUR IN THE TRUTH

 She ended up in London anyway, following Kirk there, who had his sights firmly set on the West End after graduating Performing Arts alongside her.
 Whilst there, she had made some small attempts to gain back her confidence and passion, but it fell flat - even a performance on the stage of the London Palladium didn't being it back.
 Instead, she just concentrated on just...
 Drifting.
 It was just easier that way.

 She got a job at a back-alley bar in Soho, where she met Stevie.
 She hated her job, but refused to try anything else - and downright glared at Kirk for even suggesting Backstage or Front of House Theatre Work.
-Working the bar with Stevie wasn't the worst way to make a pittance of minimum wage, and managed for a few years there -- despite the Witch of a manager making everybody's life hell there, being a whiny, micro-managing, scowling, demanding bossy...
+Working the bar with Stevie wasn't the worst way to make a pittance of minimum wage, and managed for a few years there -- despite the Witch of a manager making everybody's life hell , being a whiny, micro-managing, scowling, demanding bossy... um...
 Witch.

 Rachel worked the bar late at night, and went and bothered Kirk at whatever theatre he happened to be performing in, with Kirk always ("illegally"; VERY against policy!) sneaking her into his dressing room for company and pep-talks before the show started, and she was swiftly kicked out when the calls started coming in for the show to go on.

-the people she rented her miniscule studio apartment from decided to raise the rent, and she had to find a new job.
+Unfortunately, two things happened simultaneously to upsend her new, stable and boring existence -- Stevie quit and got a much better job, and the people she rented her miniscule studio apartment from decided to raise the rent, and she had to find a new job.
 So, she implemented the only other thing she was good at -- speaking French -- and somehow wrangled herself a new job in a new, mega-posh Five Star Restaurant of a new Five-Star Hotel, in Mayfair, of all places.

 She was a great, confidently fluent French-speaker, but was absolutely rubbish at the uber-posh Silver-Service stuff they made her do there.
-She wasn't exactly too fond of the Penguin getup they had her wear, either -- who has a shirt with a dicky-bow, of all things
+She wasn't exactly too fond of the Penguin getup they had her wear, either -- who has a shirt with a dicky-bow, of all things?

 LUKE HEARTLETT